PyPO-dev/PyPO/paper/paper.md

 - Methods for evaluating common figures of merit such as root-mean-square (RMS) spot values for GO propagation.
 For PO, commonly used metrics such as spillover, taper, aperture, main beam and cross-polar efficiencies can be calculated.

 Commercial software for these ends, such as OpticStudio (Zemax) and GRASP (TICRA), has already been developed, but to our knowledge `PyPO` is the first free open-source package that simulates planar and quadric reflector geometries using both GO and PO.
-Moreover, `PyPO` does not resort to approximations such as the Fresnel and Fraunhofer approximation commonly used in other software packages such as `POPPy` [Perrin:2012].
+Moreover, `PyPO` does not employ  other software packages such as `POPPy` [@Perrin:2012] and Prysm [@Dube:2019].
 Rather, PyPO directly solves the radiation integral, allowing for propagation between multiple reflectors.

 Currently, `PyPO` is heavily used in the laboratory verification and characterisation of the DESHIMA 2.0 spectrometer [@Taniguchi:2022].
 Specifically, `PyPO` is used for the following purposes: